diorithaliti/Web-Development-Bootcamp/README.md

-# Web-Development-Bootcamp

-## The Complete 2023 Web Development Bootcamp
+# The Complete 2023 Web Development Bootcamp

 Throughout this comprehensive course, I covered a massive amount of tools and technologies, including: